myersguo/myersguo.github.com/_posts/2018-07-16-about-flask.md

 ### ctx(flask.ctx) 请求上下文  ###

-RequestContext:
+***RequestContext***
-***The request context contains all request relevant information.
+The request context contains all request relevant information.
 It is created at the beginning of the request and pushed to the `_request_ctx_stack` and removed at the end of it.
-It will create the URL adapter and request object for the WSGI environment provided***
+It will create the URL adapter and request object for the WSGI environment provided

-AppContext:
+***AppContext***:
-***The application context binds an application object implicitly to the current thread or greenlet.The application context is also implicitly created if a request context is created  but the application is not on top of the individual application  contex***
+The application context binds an application object implicitly to the current thread or greenlet.The application context is also implicitly created if a request context is created  but the application is not on top of the individual application  contex

 ### 参考资料 ###